neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Step 9: Evolve your schema with Prisma Migrate

-In this step, you will evolve your Prisma schema and applying another migration with `prisma migrate dev`.
+In this step, you will evolve your Prisma schema by performing another migration with `prisma migrate dev`.

 Add an `AtomicMass` field to your `Elements` model.
 The modified schema should now appear as follows: